R42 (New York City Subway car): Description

 The R42s were numbered 4550–4949.
 They were the first fleet of New York City Subway cars to be fully equipped with Stone-Safety 10 ton air conditioning systems/units.
 Such units were similarly found on the last ten R38s (4140–4149) and all two-hundred R40As (4350–4549).

-The R42s were also the first cars to use solid-state converters in place of the motor-generators as standard equipment and were also the last cars to be equipped with the tried-and-true, and extremely reliable WABCO RT-2 or SMEE braking system temporarily, until returning in 1983 with the R62s for the IRT division, after disastrous results with the newer WABCO RT-5 or P-Wire braking systems used on their R44 and R46 cars of the 1970s.
-They were also the last cars to not have the two-note warning chime that was present on the R44 and all of the train models following it.
+The R42s were also the first cars to use solid-state converters in place of the motor-generators as standard equipment.
+In addition, they were also the last cars to be equipped with the tried-and-true, and extremely reliable WABCO RT-2 or SMEE braking system temporarily, until returning in 1983 with the R62s for the IRT division, after disastrous results with the newer WABCO RT-5 or P-Wire braking systems used on their R44 and R46 cars of the 1970s.
+Notably, they were also the last cars to not have the two-note door warning chime that was present on the R44 and all of the subway car models that followed it.

 As the R42s and the straight-ended R40As were nearly identical, they were often operated together in mixed-consists.